-Keeping employee records is clearly necessary and during the pandemic, it may have become justifiable to monitor employee productivity when working from home using software tools.
-But the recent fine of €35.2m imposed on clothing retailer H&M by the Data Protection Authority of Hamburg last week was deliberately “adequate to deter companies from violating the privacy of their employees”.
+During the pandemic, schools are likely to be collecting more personal data on employees than before.
+The recent fine of €35.2m imposed on clothing retailer H&M by the Data Protection Authority of Hamburg last week is a reminder that employee data must be collected in a transparent way and only when it is necessary and lawful.
+The fine imposed was deliberately “adequate to deter companies from violating the privacy of their employees”.

-H&M’s managers at the H&M service centre based in Nuremberg had been recording personal, medical and family information about their employees as a matter of course, since 2014.
-After employee absences, or holidays, supervisors would hold ‘welcome back talks’ and enquire as to the holidays, family lives or the sickness leave and diagnoses.
-Notes of these conversations were kept on file and enabled detailed pictures of employees’ personal lives to be built up – such digital records were accessible to up to 50 managers at H&M and, alongside performance data, were referred to when making decisions regarding their employment.
+H&M’s managers at the H&M service centre based in Nuremberg had been recording personal, medical and family information about their employees as a matter of course since 2014.
+After employee absences or holidays, supervisors would hold ‘welcome back talks’ and enquire as to their holidays, family lives or their sickness leave and any diagnoses.
+Notes of these conversations were kept on file and enabled detailed pictures of employees’ personal lives to be built up – such digital records were accessible to up to 50 local managers at H&M and, alongside performance data, were referred to when making decisions regarding their employment.

 Why is this a problem?